runwayml/learn/docs/tutorials/tutorial_cocossd.md

 # Tutorial: Object Localization (COCO-SSD)

-Runway facilitates object detection and identification in images and video.
+RunwayML facilitates object detection and identification in images and video.
 In this tutorial, we will use COCO-SSD to find and label the elements shown in a movie.

 ### Requirements